 The Cliffs of Moher

 The Cliffs of Moher are a designated UNESCO Geo Park.
-The Cliffs are 214m high at the highest point and range for 8 kilometres over the Atlantic Ocean on the western seaboard of County Clare.
-From the Cliffs one can see the Aran Islands, Galway Bay, as well as The Twelve Pins, the Maum Turk Mountains in Connemara and Loop Head to the South.
+The Cliffs are 214m high at the highest point and range for 8 kilometers over the Atlantic Ocean on the western seaboard of County Clare.
+From the Cliffs, one can see the Aran Islands, Galway Bay, as well as The Twelve Pins, the Maum Turk Mountains in Connemara, and Loop Head to the South.
 The Cliffs of Moher take their name from a ruined promontory fort “Mothar” which was demolished during the Napoleonic wars to make room for a signal tower.

-Book a table in the Absolute Bar and Grill Limerick and review your day over locally sources ingredients and the finest craft beers.
+Book a table in HARRY'S ON THE RIVER Limerick and review your day over locally sourced ingredients and the finest craft beers.